raphaelsenn/dropout/README.md

 # dropout
-Implementation of the dropout technique described in the paper: "Dropout: A Simple Way to Prevent Neural Networks from Overfitting"
+Implementation of the dropout technique described in the paper: [Dropout: A Simple Way to Prevent Neural Networks from Overfitting](https://jmlr.org/papers/volume15/srivastava14a/srivastava14a.pdf)

 ![image](/res/figure_1.png)

 What is the benefit of this repository?
-Just to teach myself how dropout works.
+Just to teach myself how dropout works (its pretty simple) :D

 ## Notes

-## Why do we need dropout?
+### Why do we need dropout?

 * Deep neural networks with a large number of parameters are very expressive models.
 With limited training data, however, these models tend to fit to the noise of the data.
-As a result they perform well on the training set and poorly on testing data (overfitting).
+As a result they perform well on the training set and poorly on the testing data (overfitting).

 * With unlimited computation, the best way to "regularize" a fixed-sized model is to average the predictions of of multiple neural nets (bagging).
-Combining several models is most helpful when the individual models are different (different architecture or training on different data).
+Combining several models is most helpful when the individual models are different (different architecture and training on different data).
 But training many different architetures is hard and exhausting.
 Moreover, large neural networks require large amounts of data.
-So the normal form of bagging is infeasible.
+So the "normal" form of bagging is infeasible.

 * **Key idea:** Dropout is a technique that addressed both of these issues (preventing overfitting and combining different models).
 The term "dropout" refers to (randomly) dropping out units (input + hidden, along with thier connections) from the neural network during training.
 It can be inteerpreted as a way of reularizing a neural network by adding noise to its hidden units.